Requirements for approved training and equipment

 - renew your approval every fifth year by undergoing further training.

-You may choose a course in one or several areas of plant protection.
-All courses conclude with an examination which you must pass in order to obtain a certificate.
+There are courses covering different areas of plant protection.
+All courses conclude with an examination which you must pass in order to obtain a certificate of training.

 Basic and further training for authorisation